 Action would authorize the Chief Executive Officer (CEO) to execute MTS Doc.
-No. PWB380.2-24 (in substantially the same format as Attachment B), with Hazard Construction Engineering LLC (Hazard Construction), in the amount of \$413,092.00 for the Iris Rapid construction of Rapid 227 bus stop improvements at westbound Imperial Beach Blvd and 13th St.
+No. PWB380.2-24, with Hazard Construction Engineering LLC (Hazard Construction), in the amount of \$413,092.00 for the Iris Rapid construction of Rapid 227 bus stop improvements at westbound Imperial Beach Blvd and 13th St.

-11. Broadway Rail Replacement - Work Order Agreement Agenda Item will be provided prior to Board Meeting.
+11. Broadway Rail Replacement - Work Order Agreement